fireship-io/fireship.io/content/courses/supabase/deploy-db.md

 npx supabase db push
 ```

-Command to generate new migrations:
+Command to generate new migration file on your local instance:

 ```bash
 npx supabase migration new <migration name>